May 12, 2020 ~jas

 click for list of ONTARIO NUMBERS TO CALL

-January 2021: Due to the new virus variants showing up in locations around the world, double masking for extra protection is being discussed as appropriate. *Check your area’s health care protocol.*
+Due to the new virus variants showing up in locations around the world, double masking for extra protection is being discussed where appropriate. *Check your area’s health care protocol.* As the different virus variants appear, consider this information is just as appropriate for it as for the initial COVID-19 period when were adjusting to that new normal that still raises its head now and again…it has not gone away.

 Fever.
 Fatigue.
 Dry Cough.
 Loss of appetite.
 Body aches.